Rus1130/gag-macro-2/README.md

 # Tips
 * I would **HEAVILY SUGGEST** sitting by your computer while the macro runs its first run, just to make sure that it works as intended.
 # Keep in Mind
-* The macro may not force close itself on `kill_key` press if it is pressed during set up.
+* The macro may not not always force close when `kill_key` is pressed.
 This is why `window_failsafe` is enabled by default.